w3c/wcag3/guidelines/groups/input-operation/physical-or-cognitive-effort-when-using-keyboard/preserve-keyboard-focus.md

 When :term[keyboard focus] moves from one context to another within a :term[page]/:term[view], whether automatically or by user request, the keyboard focus is preserved so that, when the user returns to the previous context, the keyboard focus is restored to its previous location unless that location no longer exists.

 :::example
-When a user closes a modal dialog or other pop-up keyboard focus is returned to the element that caused the dialog or pop-up to open.
+When a user closes a modal dialog or other popup, keyboard focus is returned to the element that caused the dialog or popup to open.
 :::

 :::note